 • • •

 So here we are, fresh off the holidays.
-We’ve been living together for a few months, and I think it’s evident by the general mood captured in our Christmas card that our relationship isn’t as strong as I may have hoped.
+We’ve been living together for a few months, and I think it’s evident by the general mood captured in our Christmas card that our relationship isn’t as strong as I had originally hoped.
 (This was the best take of the entire shoot.)

-He isn’t a fan of my cooking, so I’ve resorted to just stocking the fridge with Lunchables and letting him have at it when he’s hungry.
+He isn’t a fan of my cooking, so I’ve resorted to just stocking the fridge with Lunchables and letting him have at them when he’s hungry.